 The output is a netlist optimized for timing, area, test, power and congestion with accurately-predicted layout results, ready for physical implementation hand-off.
 In addition, physical guidance for Synopsys place-and-route solution IC Compiler can be created, tightening timing and area correlation to 5 percent while speeding up IC Compiler's placement phase by 1.5X.

-Design Compiler Graphical boosts RTL designers’ productivity and offers superior quality of results.
+Design Compiler Graphical boosts RTL designers' productivity and offers superior quality of results.
 It provides the ability to accurately predict, visualize and alleviate routing congestion, creating an easy-to-route netlist substantially reducing iterations between synthesis and physical implementation.
-It enables RTL designers to perform floorplan exploration from within the synthesis environment and converge on the optimal floorplan faster.
+Optimization technologies that reduce gate-togate area by an average of 10% while maintaining timing Quality of Results (QoR) operate on both new and legacy design netlists.
+Design Compiler Graphical enables RTL designers to perform floorplan exploration from within the synthesis environment and converge on the optimal floorplan faster.
 In addition, it accurately models the effects of smaller geometries, deploys advanced physical optimizations and generates physical guidance for IC Compiler place-and route solution to further tighten the correlation and accelerate physical implementation.
 Design Compiler Graphical is 2X faster on multicore compute servers while ensuring zero deviation of synthesis results.
 It also optimizes designs across multiple modes and corners concurrently to achieve optimal results faster.